mahes-a/2023/AzureOpenAI/PowerBIAOIIntegration.md

     <img width="379" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/8336fa5d-be7c-4a76-8078-8d3b51feba5c">

-- We will code to make the post calls to the Function app from the window , we use the prompt parameter and function app url to make the post call and click done
+- We will code to make the post calls to the Function app from the window , we use the prompt parameter and function app URL to make the post call and click done

     <img width="756" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/a41752a0-da46-4ac3-8b57-09d0362ca71f">